Physical Address

 Frequently Asked Questions

-What do you call a cousins cousin?
+What do you call your cousins cousin?

 A cousin’s cousin is typically referred to as a “distant cousin” or “relative.”
 They are not directly related to you through your immediate family line but share a family connection through your mutual cousin.